What is an insurance deductible and how does it work?

 There are a lot of factors to consider when it comes to your home and auto insurance.
-Sometimes it can feel like a balancing act between making sure you have the right coverage (which is super important) and trying to get the lowest price.
-You don’t necessarily have to give up one for the other; deductibles can help turn this tug-of-war into a win-win situation.
-But what are deductibles?
-We’ll let our expert and licensed Insurance Advisor, Lorien, take it from here to explain what deductibles mean for both your home and auto policies.
-It’s simpler than you might think.
+Sometimes it can feel like a balancing act between having the right coverage (which is important if you need to make a car insurance claim) and getting the lowest price.
+But you don’t have to compromise.
+This is where deductibles can help.

 What is a deductible?